 1.0 Similar Audiences

-Be aware that this will only work for a remarketing list with at least 500 cookies.
+This will only work for a remarketing list with at least 500 cookies.
 According to Google AdWords, using similar audiences can expand a remarketing audience 7 times.

-Unlike your existing remarketing audience, these new, similar users won’t have been on your site before but will have similar interests and/or online behaviour.
+Unlike your existing remarketing audience, these new, similar users won't have been on your site before but will have similar interests and online behaviour.
 This is valuable because correlating interests and behaviour means these users are more likely to desire or need the same product or services.

 To target similar audiences, select your campaign and then the display network.

 Select the red +targeting button.